lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 Guided by these findings, we analyze how these features vary across models and model families.

 [Fig. 6 (left)](#fig6) shows the distribution of average response length across models.
 Gemini models are generally the most verbose—<code>gemini-2.5-pro-grounding</code>, in particular, produces responses nearly twice as long as most Sonar or OpenAI models.
-Within the Sonar and OpenAI families, response length is relatively consistent.
+Within the Sonar and OpenAI families, response length is relatively consistent, with the exception of `ppl-sonar-reasoning-pro-high`.
 [Fig. 6 (right)](#fig6) shows the average number of citations per response.
-Sonar models cite the most, with <code>ppl-sonar-pro-high</code> citing 2-4x more than Gemini models.
+Sonar models cite the most, with <code>ppl-sonar-pro-high</code> citing 2-3x more than Gemini models.
 OpenAI models cite the fewest sources (2-2.5) with little variation within the group.

 <div id="fig6">
   <iframe src="{{ '/assets/img/blog/search_arena/04092025/lenght_cit_features.html' }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>